Sz-Tim/isRev/ms/msDraft.md

 ### Species
 At the species level, gradient-wide beta diversity (Beta~st~) decreases significantly with latitude (Fig. 2a; *n*=20, *P*<0.001, *R^2^*=0.49).
 Consistent with the smaller elevational ranges seen at lower latitudes, the species composition changes more rapidly across elevations at lower latitudes.
-Along gradients, beta diversity is generally higher toward the mountain summit compared to the middle (15/16 gradients) and is most often also high at the mountain base (i.e., U-shaped: 13/16 gradients).
+Along gradients, beta diversity between adjacent elevations is generally higher toward the mountain summit compared to the middle (15/16 gradients) and is most often also high at the mountain base (i.e., U-shaped: 13/16 gradients).
 The proportion of gradient-wide beta diversity due to turnover does not vary significantly between tropical and temperate mountains (Fig. 2b; Wilcoxon rank sum test: *W*=41, *P*=0.26).
 Overall, turnover constitutes a greater proportion of gradient-wide beta diversity than does nestedness at the species level (Fig. 2b; Paired t-test: *t~15~*=5.63, *P*<0.001).
 That is, when all pairs of elevations are compared, it is common for communities at two different elevations to each have unique species.